germarr/youtube_trending_videos/README.md

 8. To organize this file into a dataframe first create an empty list and assigned it to a variable called `top_videos`.
 This variable is going to store the dataframe.
 Secondly, write a `for` loop to append all the JSON items that were stored in the `chart_mx` variable, into my empty list.

 9. For this example I picked 13 different variables from the videos.
-All the information from these variables comes from the API call, however I added additional information to some of the data points in order to make them more usable for my final goal.
-Specifically I created a variable called `trending_date` which records the time the video was at the “Trending” page and “link” which creates a direct link to the video.
+All the information from these variables comes from the API call, however, I added additional information to some of the data points in order to make them more usable for my final goal.
+Specifically, I created a variable called `trending_date` which records the time the video was at the “Trending” page and “link” which creates a direct link to the video.
 Think about the data you would like to retrieve and only add those parameters into the API call.

 ```python
 from datetime import datetime,date